Community Matching Fund

 Creative New Zealand spends more than $3.2 million each year supporting about 1800 projects through the Creative Communities Scheme (CCS).
 This scheme is just one example of how we are working to achieve our purpose of encouraging, promoting and supporting the arts in Tauranga.

-Creative Tauranga, on behalf of Tauranga City and Western Bay of Plenty District councils, administers the Creative Communities Scheme.
+Creative BOP, on behalf of Tauranga City and Western Bay of Plenty District councils, administers the Creative Communities Scheme.
 More information and applications are available here.